 OV Chipcard For All Public Transport In The Netherlands

-You might wander “How do I pay for the public transport?”.
-Fortunately there is one universal way to pay for the buses, trams, metros, NS bikes and trains.
-This is the OV chipcard, which literally stands for public transport chipcard.
+You might wonder “How do I pay for public transport?”.
+Fortunately, there is one universal way to pay for the buses, trams, metros, NS bikes, and trains.
+This is the OV chip card, which literally stands for the public transport chip card.

 When you are traveling in the Netherlands with public transport, having an OV chipcard is super practical.
-You can buy either an anonymous OV chipcard or a disposable OV chipcard.
-Get the anonymous OV chipcard for when you are more than 1 week in the Netherlands, or get the disposable one for if you are only using the public transport for a few days.
+You can buy either an anonymous OV chip card or a disposable OV chipcard.
+Get the anonymous OV chipcard for when you are more than 1 week in the Netherlands, or get the disposable one if you are only using public transport for a few days.
 Both cards can be bought at the ticket machines or the information desk at a station.

 Was This Useful?
 Save This To Pinterest So I Can Keep Writing Free Travel Blogs For You! ↡